DudaDev/ember-cli-mode-resolver/README.md

 });
 ```
 ### Naming Convention
-In order to have a module used when a certain mode is configure, add a the concatenation of **mode delimiter** and **mode id** as a postfix to the modules filename.
+In order to have a module used when a certain mode is configure, add a the concatenation of **mode delimiter** and **mode id** as a postfix to the module file name.
 For example if the mode configration is:
 ```javascript
  resolverMode: {